ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 # Translation style guide
-This translation style guide contains the most essential guidelines, instructions, and tips for translators, helping us localize the website.
+This translation style guide contains essential guidelines, instructions, and tips for translators, helping us localize the website.

 This document serves as a general guide and is not specific to any language.

 ## Capturing the essence of the message
 When translating TON docs content, avoid literal translations.

 The translations must capture the essence of the message.
-This could mean rephrasing specific phrases or using descriptive translations instead of translating the content word for word.
+This approach means rephrasing specific phrases or using descriptive translations instead of translating the content word for word.

 Different languages have different grammar rules, conventions, and word order.
 When translating, please be mindful of how sentences are structured in the target languages, and avoid word-for-word translation of the English source, as this can lead to poor sentence structure and readability.